 Triphala is an Ayurvedic herbal formula composed of the powder of three fruits: amalaki, bibhitaki and haritaki.
-The word phala in Sanskrit means fruit.
-Fruit is the essence of the tree itself.
 These three fruits have different healing properties in part due to its five different tastes.

 What is Triphala?